JosephSorensen/Homework/README.md

-This is my submission for my homework in the best bootcamp I've ever taken in my life.
+Here is the re-submission of my Excel homework.